Who Is Woody Allen?

 Born Allen Stewart Konigsberg on December 1, 1935, in Brooklyn, New York, actor, director and screenwriter Woody Allen legally changed his name to Heywood Allen when he was 17 years old.
 Coming from an often volatile and loud Jewish middle-class family in the Midwood section of Brooklyn gave Allen all the material he needed to start writing monologues and performing stand-up comedy while still in high school.
 His early life of turmoil in an overcrowded apartment would ultimately give him years of fodder for what would become a prolific and award-winning career in motion pictures and screenwriting.
 It would also give him an intense need for solitude later in life.

 Allen attended New York University in 1953, promptly failing a course in motion picture production.
 Discouraged, he dropped out of school and soon began writing for television, including Sid Caesar's popular Your Show of Shows.
-His work won him an Emmy Award nomination, but Allen grew bored and soon tried his hand at stand-up comedy, becoming popular in the New York City comedy club circuit.
-His comic persona was that of a long-suffering "nebbish"— a personality he held onto throughout the years.
+His work won him an Emmy Award nomination, but Allen grew bored and soon tried his hand at stand-up comedy, becoming popular on the New York City comedy club circuit.
+His comic persona was that of a long-suffering "nebbish" (a person who is pitifully timid) — a personality he held onto throughout the years.